Home/Loan Types/Commercial Real Estate Loans in Boston, MA

 Do you offer non-recourse commercial loans?

-We offer both recourse and limited recourse loan structures depending on property quality, leverage level, and borrower strength.
-Lower-leverage loans on high-quality stabilized properties may qualify for non-recourse or carve-out recourse structures.
-Higher-leverage or value-add loans typically require full recourse.
-We evaluate each transaction individually and can discuss recourse options as part of our initial term sheet.
+Recourse structure is negotiated case by case.
+Lower-leverage loans on high-quality stabilized properties may qualify for limited-recourse or carve-out-only structures.
+Higher-leverage or value-add transactions typically require full recourse from the borrower or its principals.
+We discuss recourse options transparently as part of our initial term sheet process.

 What documentation is required for commercial loan approval?